William Morrow | 2018

-Not to mention, I hear Weiss originally tried to interview Jennifer Rhodes a couple of times in the hopes of writing a real true-crime novel but was turned down.
+Not to mention, I hear Weiss originally tried to interview Jennifer Rhodes in the hopes of writing a real true-crime novel but was turned down.
 Instead of scrapping the whole project because the real owner of the trauma didn’t want to relive it, Weiss ended up writing about herself in a way that probably should have been kept between her and a therapist.
 If that’s true, my god woman, read the fucking room!

 This book could not exist and that would be fine.
 That’s how I feel.